pranaybinju/maps_blog/blogs/2018/js_this.md

 - If the function reference is assigned to a variable, `implicit` binding will default to `global` in node & `window` in the browser environment.

-- To change the scope of this, use `function.bind(object)` also called as `explicit` binding
+- To change the scope of this, use `function.bind(object)` also called as `explicit` binding.

 - ES6 classes work with `"use strict"` that prevents binding of `this` to the default scope.

-- Make use of the Arrow functions to reduce the verbosity of `explicit` binding!
+- Make use of the Arrow functions to reduce the verbosity of `explicit` binding.

 --------